 Otherwise, GCC High features all of the same applications, though there are some nuances in the way that they are set up.

 It’s important to note that GCC High is only available to those with over 500 seats in Office 365 UNLESS you partner with one of the 6 Microsoft Partners worldwide that are currently permitted to sell Office 365 GCC High licensing to those with under 500 seats.
 Agile IT is one of these 6 providers.
+If you think you require GCC High, you should start your Microsoft Government Validation Now.

 Dynamics 365 Government